-Arch Linux: A blank canvas.
-You build your system piece by piece, and you’re responsible for everything.
-The system is mutable — you modify files, install packages, and the system evolves over time.
+Arch Linux is a blank canvas.
+You build the system piece by piece and you own every piece.
+It’s mutable: you edit files, install packages, and the system drifts and grows over time.
 Rolling release means you’re always current.

 For Professional Work